painless-php/string/readme.md

 * trimLines
 * editLines

-* figure out a way to chain string methods? a new class?
-- make StringBuilder class
-- use __call for Str:: support calls
-- generate ide helper for Str:: so that magic methods are exposed to IDE
+- generate ide helper for StrBuilder so that magic methods are exposed to IDE